webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 WebRTC is also designed to handle dynamic network conditions.
 During a call your bandwidth might increase, or decrease.
 Maybe you suddenly experience lots of packet loss.
 The protocol is designed to handle all of this.
 WebRTC responds to network conditions and tries to give you the best experience possible with the resources available.

 ## How does it work?
-WebRTC uses two pre-existing protocols RTP and RTCP, both defined in [RFC 1889](https://tools.ietf.org/html/rfc1889).
+WebRTC uses two preexisting protocols RTP and RTCP, both defined in [RFC 1889](https://tools.ietf.org/html/rfc1889).

 RTP (Real-time Transport Protocol) is the protocol that carries the media.
 It was designed to allow for real-time delivery of video.
 It does not stipulate any rules around latency or reliability, but gives you the tools to implement them.
 RTP gives you streams, so you can run multiple media feeds over one connection.
 It also gives you the timing and ordering information you need to feed a media pipeline.